 Mother's Day Around the World

-France, Sweden, Morocco, Tunisia celebrate Mothers Day on the last Sunday of May - May 29, 2011.
+France and some former French colonies celebrate Mothers Day on the last Sunday of May.